cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 ### Stacking mechanism - encouraging desired behavior in agents (heroes and neurons)

 Bostrom is a proof-of-stake blockchain.
-Validators ensure Proof-of-stake blockchain functioning.
+Validators ensure proof-of-stake blockchain functioning.
 A validator (the hero in Bostrom terminology) is a server with installed blockchain software (node).

 Each node contains a blockchain replica (transaction log) that allows computing the total state into each block (e.g. accounts balance).
 Nodes agree among themselves on a common state of affairs according to the Tendermint consensus protocol as a guideline.